 Howdy, folks.
 Here’s the latest:

-The new academic year and concert season is underway.
-This fall I will teach a new course on partimento realization, present a few concerts and workshops in Ohio and Washington state, and then depart for Europe in November for a month-long tour and residency at the Lithuanian Academy of Music and Theatre, which included concerts in Vilnius, Riga, and Kaunas.
+This fall I taught a new course on partimento realization, presented concerts and workshops in Ohio and Washington state, and then departed for Europe in November for a month-long tour and residency at the Lithuanian Academy of Music and Theatre, which included concerts in Vilnius, Riga, and Kaunas.
 The entire project was delightful and rewarding; I was particularly impressed with the secondary music schools in Lithuania.
 In January the schedule includes a festival in Arizona and more events in the Midwest.
 In February it’s off to Europe once again, this time to the UK for a residency at Royal Northern College of Music and Chetham’s School of Music in Manchester, performing and teaching at the Guildhall School in London, and a concert tour of Denmark.

-For next season, plans are in the works for one or two tours of the western USA and a residency and concerts based at the University of British Columbia.
+For next season, plans are in the works for a residency and concerts based at the University of British Columbia in Vancouver.

 I’m getting started on a new book on fugue improvisation (and perhaps another on partimento), and plan to work further during upcoming tours.